actolonen/Analysis_Lab/Growth/Microplates/README.md

 ## Methods for growth analysis

 ### Plot growth curves
-This [code](https://github.com/actolonen/Analysis_Lab/blob/main/Growth/Microplates/Code/plotGrowth_means.qmd) and [Quarto notebook](https://github.com/actolonen/Analysis_Lab/blob/main/Growth/Microplates/Code/plotGrowth_means.html) shows how to visualize growth curves in three steps.
-The code can be adapted to either Clario or Bioscreen data by selecting one of the "Organize Data" chunks and setting the other to 'eval=F'.
+This [code](Code/plotGrowth_means.qmd) and [Quarto notebook](Code/plotGrowth_means.html) shows how to visualize growth curves in three steps.
+The code can be adapted to either Clario or Bioscreen data setting the "plate_reader" variable.
 Outputs:

 1. Plot growth in each well.